West Midlands Metro: Wednesbury–Brierley Hill extension

 Network Rail have announced plans to reopen the South Staffordshire Line for the use of freight trains.
 Metro planners considered operating light rail trams on segregated tracks, but in 2011 put forward proposals to introduce tram-train operation on the route to allow Metro vehicles to share tracks with heavy rail freight trains.

-Due to funding constraints, it was decided to construct Line 2 in phases, with the first section from Wednesbury to Dudley opening first.
+Due to funding constraints, it was eventually decided to construct this extension in phases, with the section from Wednesbury to Dudley opening first.

+This Metro route was one of the lines in the 1988 plan, and was originally expected to be completed around the mid 1990s.
+However, subsequent difficulties obtaining funding and planning permission led to work being delayed several times throughout the 1990s, 2000s and well into the 2010s.

-In early 2017, work began to clear vegetation and disused track from the former railway line.
-And in early 2021, work started on construction of the line It is estimated that the entire line to Brierley Hill will be completed by 2023.
-The estimated cost of Line 2 is now £449 million.
-In July 2022, it was revealed that due to spiralling costs, the line to Brierley Hill will be built in two phases.
-Phase 1 will see a line open to Dudley, construction of which is well underway.
-Subject to further funding, Phase 2 will extend the line to Brierley Hill.
+In early 2017, work began to clear vegetation and disused track from the former railway line, ready for full scale construction to begin.
+Several bridges along the route were rebuilt over the next seven years.

+In early 2021, full scale work started on construction of the line.
+It was estimated that the entire line to Brierley Hill would be completed by the end of 2023.
+The estimated cost of the extension is now £449 million.
+In July 2022, it was announced that due to spiralling costs, the line to Brierley Hill will be built in two phases.
+Phase 1 will see a line open to Dudley, construction of which was well underway by this stage.
+Phase 2 will extend the line to Brierley Hill and construction started in February 2025, estimated to cost £295 million.

+The route from Wednesbury to Dudley is expected to be open by December 2025, with the route from Dudley to Brierley Hill to follow within two years.